-Acronis is one of the largest developers of backup software.
-As such, you can expect a high level of thought put into every aspect of Acronis Backup Advanced for Windows Servers.
-This server backup software comes with a suite of backup and restore tools that you can tailor to your physical, virtual and cloud networks.
+Acronis Backup is a highly advanced platform that can be used for a number of configurations, including cloud and hybrid environments.
+The platform comes with a suite of backup and restore tools that you can tailor to your physical, virtual and cloud networks.
 This scalability makes it a valuable addition to your server backup strategy, because it can handle your business needs as you grow.

 You can set up quick incremental and differential backups of your servers with options to back up your network on local, remote and cloud locations.
-All the while, the data deduplication feature ensures that your backup doesn't consist of copies, which keeps the storage requirements more manageable.
+All the while, the data deduplication feature ensures that your backup doesn't consist of copies, which keeps storage requirements more manageable.
 In addition, you can encrypt your backups with three options: 128-bit, 192-bit and 256-bit AES cipher encryption.
 This means that you can store your archived backups off-site without fear of the data being stolen.

 In addition, the disk-imaging restoration allows you to store entire disks to dissimilar hardware on a granular level.
 This allows you to convert backups of physical servers to virtual machines (physical to virtual) and convert work in progress from those virtual machines back to bare metal (virtual to physical) and even dissimilar hardware.